-- Increased housing diversity and choice for both new and existing residents; - A younger demographic will in particular support a wider range of town centre uses and notably an evening economy; - Queensway becoming a real destination for residents, workers and visitors alike; - Highways will be designed as inclusive streets for all users.
-This will encourage pedestrian movement and ensure Central Bletchley becomes a walkable neighbourhood; - High quality pedestrian routes providing easy access to wider green spaces; - A serious alternative offer to the car; - Building on Bletchley's technology heritage:
+- Increased housing delivery, diversity and choice for both new and existing residents by optimising the capacity of brownfield sites and realising Central Bletchley's development potential. - A younger demographic will in particular support a wider range of town centre uses and, notably, an evening economy; - Queensway becoming a real destination for residents, workers and visitors alike: - Highways will be designed as inclusive streets for all users.
+This will encourage pedestrian movement and ensure Central Bletchley becomes a walkable neighbourhood; - High quality pedestrian routes providing easy access to wider green spaces; - A serious, sustainable and active alternative offer to the car; - Building on Bletchley's technology heritage